 The farm is set against a magnificent natural backdrop where all manner of wildlife abounds, and hawks, eagles, and osprey circle above.
 The landscape has been gently and artfully sculpted to create open fields, ponds, a lake, and a myriad of gardens and wildflower insectaries that provide food for bees and habitat for beneficial insects to help control harmful pests.
 Compost teas and BD preparations are regularly used to aid in the health of the orchard.

-It's the beginning of harvest at the farm, and while we're always excited to share our fabulous array of delicious specialty apples and pears with you, due to COVID-19, things will be a bit different this year (as is everything else in our lives!).
+It's the beginning of harvest at the farm, and we're always excited to share our fabulous array of delicious specialty apples and pears with you.
+Due to continuing COVID mandates, things are still a bit different (as is everything else in our lives!).
 While you are still welcome to come and enjoy the beauty of the farm and have a picnic, we are just operating a little differently.
-The fruit stand will not be set up as it normally is and the inside of the Apple House will be closed to visitors.
+The fruit stand will be set up as it normally is inside of the Apple House.
+Fruit tastings are not allowed, and 6-foot social distancing is encouraged.
 Masks will be required for service.

 |Ambrosia||Arkansas Black||Ashmead Kernal/dual purpose|